Arka-Bhowmik/mri_triage_normal/training/a_unet_readme.md

-### The main training function for u-net uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
+#### A. The main training function for u-net uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
 The main script is for execution and supporting functions are for executing suppoting tasks in the main script.

 ##### (a) Input                         ---> csv file with paths for image (without segmentation) and binary mask path (refer path "/mri_triage_normal/input/sample_unet.csv")